aiplanethub/mini-bootcamp-introduction-to-pandas/indexing-selecting-and-assigning/1483-Selecting.md

-* We can make a condition using any conditional operators discussed in ‘Introduction to Python’ course.
-Let’s say we want the record where ‘Name’ is ‘Jose’.
-We can make condition here using **`==`** conditional operator.
+* We can make a condition using any conditional operators discussed in the 'Introduction to Python' course.
+Let's say we want the record where the 'Name' is 'Jose'.
+We can use a condition here using the **`==`** conditional operator.

 * This will return a series of True/False values: